SheilaGrace/ProjectUndertaker/Migrations/2026-09_KnowledgeCorpus/TherianthropyTerminologyAudit_v0.1.md

 ### Kin / Kith Distinction

-Theriotype and Kintype concern identification as, or as partly, a non-human being.
+Theriotype and Kintype concern identification as, or partly as, a non-human being.

 Otherhearted / Kith experiences concern a deep identification with,